Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Experiment

 \subsection{Alignment with {\ours} Objective}

-From the evaluation on the open model in \cref{tab:openmodel}, we observe that Zephyr-7b-beta~\cite{zephyr}, an open-sourced model fine-tuned over Mistral-7B-v0.1~\cite{jiang2023mistral} with DPO algorithm~\cite{dpo}, exhibits a low score in harmlessness, particularly in generative tasks.
-In this section, we apply the {\ours} algorithm to finetune the same base model Mistral-7B-v0.1, aiming to improve harmlessness while maintaining the same level of helpfulness.
+From the evaluation on the open model in \cref{tab:openmodel}, we observe that Zephyr-7b-beta~\citep{zephyr}, an open-source model fine-tuned over Mistral-7B-v0.1~\citep{jiang2023mistral} with the DPO algorithm~\citep{dpo}, exhibits a low score in harmlessness, particularly in generative tasks.
+In this section, we apply the {\ours} algorithm to fine-tune the same base model Mistral-7B-v0.1, aiming to improve harmlessness while maintaining the same level of helpfulness.

 \textbf{Training Details. } Our training process consists of two stages: supervised fine-tuning and {\ours} optimization.
 The supervised fine-tuned model is used as the reference model \(\pi_\text{ref}\) in the {\ours} stage.
-We set \(\tau = 0.01\), \(\alpha = -0.5\), and selected layer $\theta'$ as the second MLP layers in each transformer block.
-All other hyperparameters remain the same as in the original Zephyr training~\cite{zephyr}.
+We set \(\tau = 0.01\), \rebuttal{\(\alpha = 0.5\)}. \rebuttal{We implement PEFT training for all baselines, where we only unfreeze the selected layers \(\theta'\), the second MLP layers in each transformer block, in the policy \(\pi_\theta\) \citet{zhang2023overcoming}}.
+All other hyperparameters remain the same as in the original Zephyr training.

-\textbf{Dataset Details.} In the supervised fine-tuning stage, we follow previous work~\cite{zephyr,dai2024safe} to use a mix of helpfulness data from UltraChat~\cite{ding2023enhancing} and safety data from PKU-SafeRLHF~\cite{dai2024safe}.
-In the {\ours} stage, we use 30K helpfulness data from UltraFeedback~\cite{cui2023ultrafeedback} and 30K safety data from PKU-SafeRLHF.
+\textbf{Dataset Details.} In the supervised fine-tuning stage, we follow~\citet{zephyr,dai2024safe} to use a mix of helpfulness data from UltraChat~\citep{ding2023enhancing} and safety data from PKU-SafeRLHF~\citep{dai2024safe}.
+In the {\ours} stage, we use 30K helpfulness data from UltraFeedback~\citep{cui2023ultrafeedback} and 30K safety data from PKU-SafeRLHF.
 UltraFeedback contains instruction-following tasks that provide paired helpfulness preference rankings, and we treat all responses as safe since they undergo human filtering.
 PKU-SafeRLHF provides both paired helpfulness preference rankings and binary safety labels.
 Details are in \cref{appen:fullresults}.